Starters/ Starters, Salads, Soups

 Sautéed Tempeh with a Sweet and Sour Sauce

 Tempeh is one of the most underrated vegan sources of protein.
-Originating in Indonesia in the 1800s, tempeh is made from soybeans fermented into a cake/block with Rhizopus oligosporus (a fungus).
-Rhizopus helps in the production of lactic acid and is good for digestion.
-Tempeh, like tofu, can be made in a lot of different ways.
-Personally, I prefer sautéing it over medium heat, as it retains the taste of tempeh best.
+Originating in Indonesia in the 1800s, tempeh is made from soybeans fermented into a cake/block using Rhizopus oligosporus, which aids in producing lactic acid beneficial for digestion.
+Like tofu, tempeh can be prepared in various ways; however, sautéing over medium heat preserves its distinctive taste best.

-This sautéed tempeh recipe with a simple sweet and sour sauce is an easy, quick, and must-try starter that goes well with tempeh’s creamy taste and crumbly texture.
-You can top it off with vegetables of your choice and serve with rice or any other main.
+This sautéed tempeh recipe features a simple yet flavorful sweet and sour sauce, making it an easy, quick, and must-try starter that complements tempeh’s creamy taste and crumbly texture.
+It pairs well with your favorite vegetables and can be served with rice or another main dish.

 Sautéed Tempeh with Sweet and Sour Sauce